Hi there!

 Shall we greet with the traditional French cheek kiss or would you rather attempt one of those awkward North American hugs?

-I was born in Nantes, France, in 1983—go ahead, do the math, I age more quickly than I update this page.
-At 16, I travelled solo to China to attend summer classes at a Beijing university and caught a bad case of wanderlust.
-I left France a few days after graduating high school and I arranged to complete my Chinese studies university degree while abroad.
-I worked in Hong Kong, then joined Feng, my Chinese-Canadian then-travel partner and now-husband for several backpacking adventures through Latin America and the South Pacific.
+I was born in Nantes, France, in 1983—please, do the math.
+At 16, I travelled solo to China to attend summer classes at a Beijing university and never really came back the same.
+I left France a few days after graduating high school.
+I worked in Hong Kong, then joined Feng, my Chinese-Canadian partner, now my husband, for several backpacking adventures through Latin America.

-We eventually picked Ottawa, Canada’s national capital, as our home base.
+We eventually settled, at least on paper, in Ottawa, Canada’s national capital.
 I was granted permanent resident status in 2005 and became a Canadian citizen on July 3, 2009.
-I have dual citizenship, French and Canadian.
-You can read my full immigration story here.
+My two passports come in handy.

-I worked as a French as a second language teacher from 2005 to 2009, then embarked on a translation career.
-After several positions in the public sector, I decided to go freelance to embrace different roles—English-to-French and French-to-English translator, as well bilingual copywriter, editor and proofreader.
+I worked as a French-as-a-second-language teacher from 2005 to 2009, then moved into translation.
+After a few years in the public sector, I went freelance and never really looked back.
+These days, I work as an English–French translator, bilingual copywriter, editor and proofreader.

-Our son, Mark Floyd, was born in 2012—not quite fluent in Mandarin and French yet, but he does love some cheese on his Chinese noodles, so that’s a start.
+Our son, Mark Floyd, was born in 2012.
+He’s now a teenager, still not quite fluent in Mandarin and French, but he does love some cheese with his fried rice, so I’ll take it.

-The only tiny problem is, I can’t just pick one road, one storyline… so I divide life into several chapters.
+The only problem is I can’t just pick one road.

 Correr es mi destino… isn’t it?